A New Cover and a New DIY Ironing Board for Crafts

 Next cut a piece of quilt batting 25″ by 50″, fold it in half and crease the seam with an iron.

-Place the material good size down, center the quilt padding over the material and then add the board.
+Place the material good size down, center the quilted padding over the material and then add the board.
 Make sure to center and align everything before you begin stapling.
+(Sorry about the photo quality I was working at night.)

 Flip the ironing board onto its legs and check that the top surface is tight enough.
 Add more staples if necessary.